stephenmcd/mezzanine/README.rst

 interface for managing content, and a simple architecture that makes diving in and hacking on the code as easy as possible.

-Its goal is to resemble something like `Wordpress`_, with an intuitive interface for managing pages and blog posts.
+Mezzanine resembles tools like `Wordpress`_, with an intuitive interface for managing pages and blog posts.
 Mezzanine takes a different approach from other Django applications in this space like `Pinax`_ or `Mingus`_ that glue together a lot of reusable apps, instead opting to provide most of its functionality included with the project by default.

+Visit the `gallery of sites powered by Mezzanine`_ to see some of the great sites people have built using Mezzanine.

 Features
 ========